 Our Verdict

-KatKin fresh food receives the Cat Food Advisor highest rating, 5 stars.
+KatKin fresh product range is made of eight recipes which all receive the Cat Food Advisor highest rating, 5 stars.

 This range is formulated to be high in protein and moisture.
 It is made with 100% human-quality meat and is free of grain and artificial preservatives.